REDENALL,

 Norfolk.
 Son of George Baldwin, of Marsh House, Wortwell, Harleston,

 Norfolk.
-No known grave.
-Commemorated on 7th Field Ambulance Cemetery, Turkey.
-Sp.
+Grave lost.
+Commemorated in 7th Field Ambulance Cemetery,

 BARBER |